Ryusuke Hamaguchi: 2010s

-In 2023, his film Evil Does Not Exist was awarded the Grand Jury Prize at the Venice Film Festival.
-That same year, he released the film Gift, which uses the same footage as Evil Does Not Exist (though with a different story) and is accompanied by a live score.
+His Evil Does Not Exist (2023), premiered at the main competition of the 80th Venice International Film Festival, where it won the Grand Jury Prize (2nd place).
+The film received critical acclaim.
+That same year, he released the short film Gift, which uses the same footage as Evil Does Not Exist (though with a different story) and is accompanied by a live score by Eiko Ishibashi.